 The Convenience of Self Service

 Self Service apps offer a convenience factor to administrators since they can accomplish admin tasks without entering commands.
-Instead, it’s a simple click of a button in the app store.
+Instead, it’s a simple button click in the app store.
 And the app store tiles for various tasks can be customized by name and with graphics.

 Common tasks that need to be completed on demand can be accomplished easily with Self Service apps.
 The administrator can go to any machine and click the button for the appropriate app.
 With guidance from the administrator, users can even do it themselves.

 Self Service apps are great for tasks where you'd rather not have to enter commands (or have users enter commands) at the Terminal.
-These apps are preconfigured so that anyone can run them with a simple press of a button.
-No commands to enter, just click a tile.
+These apps are preconfigured so that anyone can run them with a simple button press.
+No commands to enter.
+Just click a tile.

 Different Use Cases for Custom Triggers and Jamf Self Service